 Elevation: 10,835 ft

-Climbing and access information for this summit is found on page 262.
+Climbing and access information for this peak is on Page 262 of the book.

+White Knob Peak is not the highest White Knob Mountain summit, but it is a popular peak because it is easy to approach and climb.
+This peak sits just south of the granitic White Knob Towers.
 Native Americans or miners probably made the first ascent of this peak.
-Livingston Douglas climbed the peak by traversing the ridge line from Mackay Peak.
+Livingston Douglas climbed the peak by traversing the ridge from Mackay Peak.
 He then made the first recorded descent off the peak via Cliff Creek.
 His descent route provides a good alternative for climbing this big White Knob peak.
 The route is set out below.
+USGS Shelly Mountain

-I ascended White Knob Mountain (10,835 feet) via its connecting ridge with Mackay Peak on 7/14/16.
-This is the second half of a loop route that returned me to my vehicle near on FSR-207A near its junction with FSR-207/The “Mine Tour” Road.
-Due to access issues on Alder Creek Road, and if you lack a high-clearance 4WD vehicle, this is probably the easiest route from the east side of the White Knob Mountains.
-I descended this route; consequently, my narrative starts at the summit of White Knob Mountain (10,835 feet).
+I ascended White Knob Mountain via its connecting ridge with Mackay Peak.
+This is the second half of a loop route that returned me to my vehicle on FSR-207A near its junction with FSR-207/The “Mine Tour” Road.
+Due to access issues on Alder Creek Road, and if you lack a high-clearance 4WD vehicle, this is probably the easiest route from the East Side of the White Knob Mountains.
+I descended this route.
+Consequently, my narrative starts at the summit of White Knob Mountain.

-From the summit of White Knob Mountain (10,835 feet), follow the ridge northeast and climb over White Knob Benchmark/North White Knob (10,529 feet).
-From this point, descend the north-northeast ridge to a flat area at 9,940 feet at the headwaters of Cliff Creek.
+From the summit of White Knob Mountain, follow the ridge northeast and climb over White Knob Benchmark/North White Knob (10,529 feet).
+From this point, descend the ridge NNE to a flat area at 9,940 feet at the headwaters of Cliff Creek.
 Leave the ridge and drop east into the Cliff Creek drainage.
-Follow the creek steeply downward and move to the south side of the creek to intercept a jeep road at approximately 8,850 feet where it crosses Cliff Creek.
+Follow the creek steeply downward and move to the South Side of the creek to intercept a jeep road at approximately 8,850 feet where it crosses Cliff Creek.

 Follow the jeep road down Cliff Creek for about 3/4 mile.
-Then, cross the north side of Cliff Creek and continue to a road junction at 8,240 feet.
+Cross to the North Side of Cliff Creek and continue to a road junction at 8,240 feet.
 Take the left fork onto well-maintained FSR-554.
-Hike along FSR-554 as it traverses around the east side of Mackay Peak then around to the north side of Mackay Peak to reach Bullion Gulch and a road junction (7,850 feet).
+Hike along FSR-554 as it traverses around the East Side of Mackay Peak then around to the north side of Mackay Peak to reach Bullion Gulch and a road junction (7,850 feet).
 Here, turn right and hike down a steep ATV road that follows Bullion Gulch to the the road junction on FSR-207A where you parked your vehicle.
 Drive 0.1 mile northeast to a junction with FSR-207.
 Drive down FSR-207/Mine Tour Road back to the metropolis of Mackay.

-This route entails less than 0.5 mile of bushwhacking; the ridge scrambling is easy class 2.
-If you can drive your vehicle up FSR-554 all the way to the road junction on the north side of Cliff Creek (at 8,240 feet), you’ll shorten this hike considerably.
+This route entails less than 0.5 mile of bushwhacking.
+The ridge scrambling is easy Class 2.
+If you can drive your vehicle up FSR-554 all the way to the road junction on the north side of Cliff Creek (at 8,240 feet), you can shorten this hike considerably.